nullmames/cosmos-tools/tmkms/README.md

 This repo builds on the work of Dilan (Imperator) and Schultzie (Lavendar Five).

-If you see a problem with this doc, fix it and PR like a good community had.
+If you see a problem with this doc, fix it and PR like a good community chad.

 ## TMKMS Installation
 This guide has been developed with the folowing assumptions: